It’s official! Clapton Community Football Club today became the proud new owners of the historic Old Spotted Dog Ground.

 For the first time ever, the oldest senior football ground in London is owned by a football club, and a member-run, non-profit, community-focused football club at that.

-” Bringing Clapton’s spiritual home back into community use, after a season of boycotts of Clapton FC home games when it was placed into liquidation by the previous tenant, was absolutely central to the motivation for setting up Clapton CFC back in the summer of 2018.
+” Bringing Clapton’s spiritual home back into community use, after it was placed into liquidation by the previous tenant, was absolutely central to the motivation for setting up Clapton CFC back in the summer of 2018.

 “Finally having a ground of our own, owned by members, will offer long term stability for the club and also the chance to build lasting links with the local community.